-Your EDP codes are A0079, A0499 and A0500.
-You may access the relevant documents on the EDP website, in particular by entering into the search bar your individual athlete codes, the relevant sample codes or by entering a specific EDP document reference code (e.g. EDP1166).
+Your EDP code is A0327.
+You may access the relevant documents on the EDP website, in particular by entering into the search bar your individual athlete code, the relevant sample codes or by entering a specific EDP document reference code (e.g. EDP0019).